-An effective internship recruiting strategy can reduce cost per hire, bolster culture and brand advocacy and increase referrals.
-If you’re not converting close to two-thirds of your interns into full-time hires, you may want to take another look at what you’re sharing with candidates about your company’s internship experience.
+An effective internship recruitment strategy can reduce cost per hire, bolster culture and brand advocacy and increase referrals.
+If you’re not converting close to two-thirds of your interns into full-time hires, you may want to take another look at what you’re sharing with candidates.

 Who’s done this well?
 In 2016, Dell made it a priority to hire top intern talent.
 They knew future interns wanted to hear the real deal from students currently learning and growing at Dell.
 Here’s some guidance from a leading organization on marketing your internship experience using a story-based approach: